vegama/pyteseo/README.md

 ## :recycle: Continuous integration (CI)

-:warning: `UNDER DEVELOPMENT` :construction:
-* deploy documentation on github page -> github action :heavy_check_mark:
+* Build and deploy documentation on Github Pages -> github action `.github/workflow/documentation.yml`
-* pass format -> Balck :x:
-* pass linter -> ? :x:
-* pass tests -> pytest :x:
-* make documentation -> sphinx :x:
-* install and pass tests in different systems -> github actions :x:
+* Precommit hooks for formats and linting --> `.pre-commit-config.yaml`
+* :warning: `UNDER DEVELOPMENT` :construction: Install and test package in diferent environments --> github action `.github/workflow/test_installation.yml`

-*For all the SO (Windows, Linux, Mac), and python versions (3.10) required!*
+*For all the SO (Windows, Linux, Mac), and python versions (>=3.7)*

 ---